 deal directly with the unrepresented person; in such an instance, a lawyer should not undertake to give

 advice to the person who is attempting to represent himself or herself, except that he or she may advise

 him or her to obtain a lawyer.
 Comment 1 to Rule 4.3.

 a.
 Inability to reach lawyer no excuse for direct contact.

 b.
-Client may talk directly to opponent only with permission of counsel.
+Client may talk directly to represented opponent Cmt., Rule 4.2.

 c.
 "If I were you" advice is improper.